How To Make an External Call With Microsoft Teams

 • Transform Teams into a complete business collaboration platform.

-Full disclosure, we, Callroute, provide a Direct Routing solution.
 We can’t provide details on every product on the market, but we can use Callroute’s functionality to explain the advantages of placing a phone call with Direct Routing.

-• Global reach: Purchase area codes from a catalogue of over 10 million numbers, with simple international rates & global calling plans.
-Callroute enables global reach at affordable rates.
+• Global reach: Purchase area codes from a catalog of over 10 million numbers, with simple international rates & global calling plans.

-• Managed service: Set-up and customer support are included in the Callroute service, with no hidden costs.
 We can also port numbers (including international numbers) if required.

-Where it falls down is enabling external communication.
+• Managed service: Set up and customer support are included in the Callroute service, with no hidden costs.

 We believe what completes Teams is integration with real-world telephony.

 Callroute isn’t the only option on the market.
 But, if you want to unify all your communication and collaboration with Teams, we think it’s the best place to start.
-We offer businesses a free channel for life rather than a time limited trial, 250 minutes and 1 allocated UK number, no card required.
-Start making external calls from Teams in minutes.